Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Gradient Masking Effect by Adaptive Stepsize

-These phenomena above show that adversarial robustness under PGD attacks is a result from the adaptive stepsize choice of numerical ODE solver DOPRI5 that perturbs the gradients of loss functions, where enlarging error tolerance increases the robustness of SOBlocks and ODENets.
-Therefore, DOPRI5 contributes such a kind of gradient masking against PGD attacks: large error tolerance in numerical function estimate leads to large perturbations of gradients that fools the projected gradient descent in attacks.
+These phenomena above show that adversarial robustness under PGD attacks is a result from the adaptive stepsize choice of numerical ODE solvers that perturbs the gradients of loss functions, where enlarging error tolerance properly may increase the robustness of SOBlocks and ODENets.
+Therefore, adaptive step size ODE solvers like DOPRI5 contribute such a kind of gradient masking against PGD attacks: reasonably large error tolerance in numerical function estimate leads to large perturbations of gradients that fools the projected gradient descent in attacks.
+We also note that over-enlarging error tolerance, especially in low order ODE solvers (adaptive Heun and Bosh3), may lead to inaccuracies in natural training that eventually drops robust accuracy as well.
+Hence one should expect a reasonable choice of error tolerance should depend on a trade-off between fitting accuracy and gradient masking effect.